tigrkoshka/2023-MIPT-PL-Concepts/karma/include/disassembler/README.md

       during runtime (i.e. such that there is no place in the disassembly to put a label to represent this address)

-* If the conditions above do not apply, assigned a label to represent that address
+* If the conditions above do not apply, assigns a label to represent that address

-* Additionally assigned a predefined `main` label to the entrypoint specified by the provided exec data
+* Additionally, assigns a predefined `main` label to the entrypoint specified by the provided executable file data

 The `Labels` class also provides a `TryGetLabel` method, which searches for a label assigned to either a constant or a command and returns its name if one